billinghamj/resilient-mailer/README.md

 failed, emails should be attempted again.
 This would allow for a number of retries to be designated (default 1), and a time period to wait between tries.

+### Provider Result Reporting

+Many providers only indicate that a message has been successfully queued - not that the message has been sent.
+In some cases, the message may fail to be sent after being accepted.
+Presently, these events are unknown to the mailer system.

+A solution could be to set up callback URLs from the providers back to the system, allowing for the delayed notification of failures.
+The message would then be requeued.

 ## Support

 Please open an issue on this repository.